-Students who are suspended from Silkstone State School may be invited to attend a re-entry meeting on the day of their scheduled return to school.
-The main purpose of this meeting is to welcome the student, with their parent/s, back to the school.
-It is not a time to review the student's behaviour or the decision to suspend, the student has already received a punishment through their disciplinary absence from school.
+Students who are suspended from Silkstone State School are required to attend a re-entry meeting on the day of their scheduled return to school.
+The main purpose of this meeting is to welcome the student, with their parent/s or guardian, back to the school.
+It is not a time to review the student's behaviour or the decision to suspend, the student has already received a consequence through their disciplinary absence from school.
 The aim of the re-entry meeting is for school staff to set the student up for future success and strengthen home-school communication.